Will your Gym’s website be ready for January peak sign-ups?

 Confusing error messages → wasted ad spend and brand damage

-Traditional Load Testing only tells you whether a site can handle X number of visitors.
+Traditional load testing only tells you whether a site can handle X number of visitors.
 But gyms don’t just have “visitors.”
 They have people trying to join, pay, upgrade memberships, book classes, and check in via apps — all at the same time.

-That’s why realistic Load Testing is so important.
+That’s why realistic load testing is so important.
 By simulating real member journeys under real-world traffic conditions, you see how your systems perform under true peak demand.
 It’s not just about keeping the lights on — it’s about protecting the customer experience.

-Load Testing is vital preparation, but it’s only the first step.
+Load testing is vital preparation, but it’s only the first step.
 Once January is underway, it’s just as important to monitor key customer journeys like the join journey continuously, 24/7.
-That way, you catch problems as soon as they appear, whether it’s in January, or later in the year when new campaigns or offers go live.
+That way, you catch problems as soon as they appear, whether it’s in January or later in the year when new campaigns or offers go live.
 Ongoing monitoring keeps your join journey fast and seamless for every new member.

-Based on what we’ve seen work with major gym operators, we’ve created a simple checklist of 5 top tips to get your gym’s website and apps ready for January’s peak.
+Based on what we’ve seen work with major gym operators, we’ve created a simple checklist of five top tips to get your gym’s website and apps ready for January’s peak.
 Our work with The Gym Group, for example, improved their site capacity by 25% through managed testing.

-Why digital CX & performance matter
+Why Digital CX & Performance Matter

 For gyms, digital performance in January is critical:

-Safeguard sign-ups and revenue during your biggest month
+Safeguard sign-ups and revenue during your biggest month.

-Deliver the fast, seamless experience new members expect
+Deliver the fast, seamless experience new members expect.

-Free your developers from test complexity with expert support
+Free your developers from test complexity with expert support.

-Keep your join journey bulletproof all year round with continuous monitoring
+Keep your join journey bulletproof all year round with continuous monitoring.

 Want to make sure your gym website is ready for January peak sign-ups?
 Get our top tips and see how to make January your biggest win, not your biggest risk.